mistermicheels/learning-notes/architecture-design/Names.md

 -   If the two things should really always happen together:
     -   Consider finding a better name for that entire operation
     -   Consider creating something else that encapsulates the combination of the smaller pieces

+Exceptions:

+-   "getXOrThrow" can be a very useful pattern to indicate a function that will throw when it can't find what it's looking for

 ## Solution domain names